Adobe-Marketing-Cloud/reactor-user-docs/release-notes/2019-release-notes.md

 ### Bug Fixes

 * Improved a few build error messages
-* Better reporting for failed SFTP adapters
+* Better reporting for failed SFTP Hosts

 ### Other